Providence Day School

 Providence Day School is a private, co-educational, college preparatory school located in Charlotte, North Carolina.
 The school is accredited by the Southern Association of Colleges and Schools.
+Providence Day is known as having one of the best high school football programs in the country according to ESPN.

 History

 Providence Day School was founded in September 1970.
 The school was the largest of a number of independent schools in the Charlotte area that were quickly formed in response to busing orders that had been handed down by James Bryan McMillan, a District Judge for the United States District Court for the Western District of North Carolina.

 Several leaders of an area anti-busing group called the Concerned Parents Association helped start Providence Day as an alternative to the newly integrated Charlotte-Mecklenburg public school system.
 The founders organized as the Southeast Community Corporation and began advertising for applications for fifth and sixth grade students in September 1970 on a "first-come, first-served basis".

 In early September 1970, an approximately 7 acre site that included a former residence was secured at the intersection of Sardis and Rama Roads.
 The school was initially housed in four rooms inside the residence and four mobile classrooms.
 Classes began on September 28, 1970 with five certified teachers and 180 students in fifth and sixth grades.
 The school operated without a headmaster until William T. Townsend Jr. was hired in May 1971.

 In February 1971 the North Carolina Department of Public Instruction approved Providence Day School as a private school.
 A new facility that included 13 new classrooms, administrative offices and a teachers' lounge was constructed prior to the 1971–72 school year.
 Also in 1972, Douglas C. Eveleth was named new headmaster, joining Providence Day from Cape Fear Academy in Wilmington, North Carolina.
 The student body grew rapidly in the early 1970s and by October 1974 had an enrollment of 670 students in first through twelfth grades.
 In December 1975, the school received accreditation from the Southern Association of Colleges and Schools.